bloominstituteoftechnology/JS-Exercise-Functions-Arrays-Objects/README.md

 ## Instructions

 Find the file `index.js` and complete the tasks until all of your tests pass.
+Do not use any of the forbidden methods!

 ## Get Started